cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 yet, due to delays in the communication over the IBC protocol (e.g., due to relaying packets), the voting power is not reduced immediately on the consumer chains.
 A further consequence of CCV is that the tokens are unbonded only after the unbonding period has elapsed on all chains starting from the moment the corresponding voting power was reduced.
 Thus, CCV may delay the unbonding of tokens validators bonded on the provider chain.
-For more details, take a look at the [Interchain Security light paper](https://github.com/cosmos/gaia/blob/main/docs/interchain-security.md).

 ## Motivation
 [&uparrow; Back to Outline](#outline)